 - There is keen competition for admission to veterinary school.
-Only about 1 in 3 applicants were accepted in 2004.
+Only about 1 in 3 applicants are accepted.
 Madison accepts only 80 students per year.
 As admission is VERY competitive, most applicants do have a bachelor’s degree.
-Madison’s 2007 entering class students had a GPA of 3.5.

 - Undergraduate degree or prerequisite courses can be completed at any accredited college or university.
 Choosing a school that has a high placement in Veterinarian School is suggested.

 - In Wisconsin the only School of Veterinarian Medicine (SVM) is at Madison.
 Complete curriculum can be seen at www.vetmed.wisc.edu